thomknoe/INFO-5345/Final Project/README.md

 **\*\*\*1.
 Background\*\*\***

 <mark>This project is a continuation of a previous project conducted in a previous semester within the Design for Physical Interaction I course, a specialized course for M.S.
 Design Technology students at the Ithaca campus.
 The original project aimed to develop a telepresent beverage serving machine that facilitated remote communication between individuals.
 The machine incorporated a concept of emotional analysis, mapping emotions to specific liquids that would be dispensed by the machine.
-However, the original project primarily served as a speculative proof of concept, lacking the functionality of safely consuming beverages from the device, refiling the beevrage container, and the complete integration of AI for taste mapping.
+However, the original project primarily served as a speculative proof of concept, lacking the functionality of safely consuming beverages from the device, refilling the beverage container, and the complete integration of AI for taste mapping.
 The objective of this current iteration is to incorporate these elements while expanding the social aspect of the project, inviting multiple users to utilize the device, rather than limiting it to two participants.</mark>

+<mark>Conveniently, CHI 2025 features a recent study on emotion-based mixology, which proposes an algorithmic framework linking emotional states to drink compositions.
+The paper can be found here: [Sip Your Emotions: Blending Emotion and Data in Cocktail Design](https://programs.sigchi.org/chi/2025/program/content/194424)</mark>

 <p align="center">
 <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Final%20Project/Images/MIXI_1.jpg" alt="MIXI 1" width="49.5%"/>